wkeeling/resume/README.rst

 | **Senior Software Engineer (Contract) – Mobile IQ**
 | **January 2006 – March 2007 (5 renewals)**
 |

-Involved in the design and development of Mobile IQ’s Spring/Hibernate content delivery platform, and the technical lead for the integration of Channel 4’s content feed into the mobile portals of Vodafone and O2.

-|
 | **Senior Software Engineer – Volantis Limited**
 | **April 2004 – December 2005**
-|

-Responsible for the development of Channel 4’s mobile web portal for the launch of Big Brother 5.
-Development of the mobile portal homepage for the BBC Olympics.

 |
 | **Software Support Engineer – Elata Limited**
 | **October 2002 – April 2004**